oddluck/limnoria-plugins/README.md

 <b>ASCII</b>

 Plugin to turn text and images into ASCII/ANSI Art.
+ASCII weather forecasts and moon phases.
 Also supports scrolling IRC ASCII .txt and ANSI .ans/.asc files.
+Additional (optional) support for; TDFiglet, Picture to Unicode (p2u), ANSI to IRC (a2m).

 <b>BotLibre</b>